 What Types of U.S. Military Records Are There?

 There is always a good chance that you will discover at least one ancestor that has served in the military.
-This could be either at the State level, or the Federal level.
+This could be either at the State level or the Federal level.
 Or it may have even been in both.

 But what kinds of records are there for you to explore and to discover?

-The general types of U.S. military records:
+General types of U.S. military records:

 This is something of particular interest to me especially as I may not have a photograph of that ancestor.

-But not every veteran did actually apply for a pension or even received one.
+But not every veteran did apply for a pension or even received one.

-- Service Records – You maybe able to find service records for your ancestor if they served in the militia, regular force or whether they were just a volunteer.
+You may be able to find service records for your ancestor if they served in the militia, regular force, or whether they were just a volunteer.

 The earliest immigrants to come over to America came in the 1600s.
 I wonder how far back that you can find your ancestors.

 The first military branches started as early as the beginning of the Revolutionary War of 1775 to 1783.

-When did the armed forces and records begin?
+The armed forces and when records begin!

 - Air Force – 1947